(12X13) - (24X26) - (48X52)

 Just what is says

 Most of the folks vacationing in Abaco head to the Cays and mainland areas of Treasure Cay and Marsh Harbour.
-Seldom to folks take the time to explore mainland Great Abaco which is where we are headed.
+Seldom to folks take the time to explore mainland Great Abaco's settlements and Abaco's most off the beatin path and almost forgotten cay Moore's Island which is where we are headed.
 From top to bottom well explore many of the small settlements where folks make their living from the sea - lobster, conch and of course fishing.
-Some are employed in construction of the numerous resorts that began about 2007 - 2008 although that has, as you might expect, has tapered of quite a bit in recent times.
+Many were employed in construction of the resorts that began about 2007 - 2008 but, as you might expect, has tapered of quite a bit in recent times.
+Still this hasn't damped their friendly welcoming smiles.

 From Sandy Estabrook Guide to the Abacos